-Risk life insurance products: The increase in profit was primarily due to stock growth, i.e. new sales.
-Both the traditional regular premium risk portfolio (which is comprised by the Insurer's primary risk product, Pannónia Bárka Life-, Accident- and Health insurance) and the MVM grace and risk portfolios (which is comprised by the risk products sold by MVM) grew significantly, which increased the result of the portfolio group as well.
+Risk life insurance products (annual profit improvement: HUF 165 million): The increase in profit was primarily due to stock growth.
+Both the traditional regular premium risk portfolio, which is comprised by the Insurer's primary risk product, Pannónia Bárka Life-, Accident- and Health insurance, and the MVM grace and risk portfolios, which is comprised by the risk products sold by MVM, grew significantly, which increased the result of the portfolio group as well.
+Our company updated the risk assumptions of the products, which resulted in improved mortality estimates for certain portfolios, which had an upward impact on both the contractual service margin (CSM) and the Insurer's result for the year.